chupig834/chupig834/README.md

 My name is Jerry.
 I’m currently pursuing an **M.S. in Computer Science** at the University of Southern California.
 I specialize in **Software Engineering**, **Machine Learning**, and **AI Automation**.
 I’ve worked on impactful projects across industries:

 - **HikerHub**:
-  - Developed a backpacking planning tool that optimizes gear packing and includes a community portal for sharing hiking routes and trip experiences.
+  - Develope a backpacking planning tool that optimizes gear packing and includes a community portal for sharing hiking routes and trip experiences.
   - Enhance the platform with AI-generated trip guidance, offering highlights, safety tips, and packing recommendations.

 - **Ecommerce Automation – Jadsy**: